Pauley Pavilion: Kids' Choice Awards and Kids' Choice Sports

-The place was the venue for the Nickelodeon Kids' Choice Awards.
-It first held the KCAs in 1991, then 1998 and 1999, then the show was hosted at Pauley for more than two years from 2004 to 2010.
+The venue has been used for the Nickelodeon Kids' Choice Awards.
+It first held the KCAs in 1995, then in 1998 and 1999, then from 2004 to 2010.
 When renovations began in 2011, the show was moved to the Galen Center.
-The show was hosted for the last time at Pauley on March 27, 2010.
-Then from 2014 to 2017, the place became a venue for the Nickelodeon Kids' Choice Sports, a spin-off to the Nickelodeon Kids' Choice Awards.
-For 2018 and 2019, the KCSs then moved to Barker Hangar.
+From 2014 to 2017, it became the venue for the Nickelodeon Kids' Choice Sports, a spin-off to the Nickelodeon Kids' Choice Awards.
+The KCSs then moved to Barker Hangar for 2018 and 2019.

 UCLA championship banners

 The only championship banners that are currently displayed within the building are for national or NCAA Championships.
 Unlike most schools, there are neither conference championship banners nor other tournament championship banners displayed in the building, despite the fact UCLA teams have won many tournaments and basketball championships in the Pac-12 Conference and its predecessor conferences.
 Former Bruin point guard, New Jersey Nets, LA native and former Los Angeles Lakers player Jordan Farmar described the rationale for this during the Bruins' 2005 Final Four run, by stating, "[a]t UCLA, only national championship banners go up."
 The men's banners are blue with gold lettering, while the women's banners are gold with blue lettering.

-In 1985 UCLA won the NIT and promptly hung an NIT championship banner among the 10 existing NCAA championship banners.
+In 1985, UCLA won the NIT and promptly hung an NIT championship banner among the 10 existing NCAA championship banners.
 This banner remained in the rafters until 1995, when the Bruins won the NCAA title again and replaced the NIT banner with their 11th NCAA championship banner.
 During the 2012 renovation, replicas were created for some of the older banners, which were different sizes.
 The original banners were then sold at an auction.

 There is one banner for the women's basketball AIAW championship in 1978.
 There are 11 individual banners for the NCAA Men's Division I Basketball Championship teams.
 There are two banners for volleyball, one for the 19 men's NCAA volleyball championships and one for the three NCAA women's volleyball championships and three AIAW championships.
-There are two banners for gymnastics, one for the two men's NCAA gymnastics champions and one for the five NCAA women's gymnastics champions.
-The volleyball and gymnastics banners list all the years in which Bruin teams were NCAA or National champions.
+There are two banners for gymnastics, one for the two men's NCAA gymnastics champions, and one for the five NCAA women's gymnastics champions.
+The volleyball and gymnastics banners list all the years in which Bruin teams were NCAA or national champions.